wookey-project/wookeypedia/sphinx/source/target.rst

 Such a strategy suffers from two major drawbacks.
 First, the DFU token is uncorrelated to the update procedure (it is only used for access control), meaning that time of check to time of use (TOCTOU) attacks are possible.
-Secondly, this process is inherently susceptible to \emph{fault attacks}.
+Secondly, this process is inherently susceptible to *fault attacks*.
-Indeed, a voltage glitch or an EM pulse performed at the right timing on the STM32~\cite{nxpcrpbroken,trezorattacks,walletfail} could completely bypass the signature check, yielding in a malleable binary in flash and a full privileged compromise of the platform with another fault at boot time.
+Indeed, a voltage glitch or an EM pulse performed at the right timing on the STM32 could completely bypass the signature check, yielding in a malleable binary in flash and a full privileged compromise of the platform with another fault at boot time.
 As we have already stated, secure elements of the tokens are on the other hand protected against faults.